billchen2k/se-faq/README.md

 MONGO_INITDB_ROOT_PASSWORD: youruser
 ```

+If you need front-end moderation, change the `FAQ_AUTH` value in `server/Dockerfile`, this will be the password of your front-end moderation.

 You can change anything else as you like in these files.
 For example, the volumes mapping, the ports, etc.

 Lastly